BAY-A/gravityforms-recurly/README.md

 Gravity Forms + Recurly payment add-on

 ## What is this?
-This is a Gravity Forms Add-on, created with the [GFPaymentAddOn class](https://www.gravityhelp.com/documentation/article/gfpaymentaddon/ "GFPaymentAddOn") for [Backlinko](http://backlinko.com/ "Backlinko"), where I am the CTO.
+This is a Gravity Forms Add-on allowing you to interact with the [Recurly](https://recurly.com/ "Recurly") subscription billing management platform, created with the [GFPaymentAddOn class](https://www.gravityhelp.com/documentation/article/gfpaymentaddon/ "GFPaymentAddOn") as an internal project for [Backlinko](http://backlinko.com/ "Backlinko"), where I am the CTO.
 This is for WordPress websites.

 ## What can it do?
 **Currently:**